costarichard/costarichard.github.io/_posts/2020-08-16-roam-blocksIII-blockpage.md

 ---
-title: "Blocks in Roam III: A Page for your Blocks"
+title: "Blocks in Roam III: A Page for your Blocks and Versions"
 excerpt_separator: "<!--more-->"
 header:
  teaser: /assets/images/astrolabe-white.jpg